Upload any PDF. Get a Google Form in 60 seconds.

 - Open the Form in your Drive, review labels and required fields, then share the link or connect responses to Sheets.

 That is the full turn PDF into Google Form path: file in, native Form out.
 Messy scans may need a quick cleanup pass; see scanned PDF to Google Form for photo and low-quality files.
+For a Google Doc export, see Google Doc to Google Form.
+For AI across all input types, see the AI Google Form Generator hub.

 What Doc2Form detects in your PDF